At a Glance

 Native Range

-Native to temperate rainforest regions of Chile and Argentina along the Andes, from near Santiago south to Tierra del Fuego.
-Grows in open woodland, forest edges, and along streams at low to moderate elevations.
+Native to Chile and Argentina along the Andes, from Santiago south to Tierra del Fuego.
+Found on temperate rainforest margins and disturbed volcanic slopes.

 Suggested Uses